-Reduced nutrient intake can often occur particularly if the person has additional food intolerances/allergies or alternative diets (vegetarian or vegan diet).
+Reduced nutrient intake can occur especially if the person has additional food intolerances/allergies or alternative diets (vegetarian or vegan diet).
 Care needs to be also taken for people with a history or existing nutritional deficiencies.

-Working with a dietitian who has experience with children and IBS is crucial to ensure optimal nutrition when undertaking the diet.
+Working with a dietitian who has experience with children and IBS is crucial to ensure children get the right nutrition whilst doing the diet trial.
 In many cases, a more relaxed version of the diet can be just as effective with toddlers and older children.

 Having the knowledge of appropriate brands, where to buy these products and which products to be cautious of can help with food purchasing.